aws/aws-cdk/design/external-references.md

 ## Scope

-As an initial step, we'll address the use case of referencing resources across apps but within __the same AWS environment__ (account + region).
+As an initial step, we'll address the use case of referencing resources across within __the same AWS environment__ (account + region).
 This limitation is based on the limitation AWS CloudFormation has for exports/imports.

-However, there are definitely use cases for being able to reference resources across environments, and we are also aware that some customers are reluctant to use CloudFormation import/exports due to the strong-coupling this mechanism creates between the stacks (for example, if an Output of one stack is being referenced by another stack, the original stack cannot be deleted).

-Another related use case is referencing resources by runtime code.
-An application's runtime code (AWS Lambda functions, CodeBuild projects, ECS containers, etc) needs to be able to interact with resources defined in CDK apps (e.g. read/write from a Amazon DynamoDB table, send messages to an SQS Queue, etc).
-This is a very similar use case to the cross-app references because basically the same information needs to be transferred between the apps.
+We differentiate two types of references:

+1. Reference a resource created through another CDK app.
+2. Reference a resource created by some other means.

+In the former case (app to app), the producing app can explicitly "export" the resource and the consuming app can explicitly "import" the resource.

+In the latter case (environment to app), we usually just have a resource's physical identity such as ARN or name and we want to be able to use it in a CDK app.

 ## Requirements